Submit our quick form and get quotes now!

 Before heading out to your local hardware store to gather materials for this project, you’ll need to take careful measurements of the room and this should include jotting down the length of each wall.
 Make sure that when you do head out to gather materials, you buy those which are long enough to span the entire length of the wall.

 Once you’ve carefully measured the space, determine what type of crown moulding you’d like to use for the room.
 You’ll likely be choosing between wood moulding or moulding made of MDF which is a combination of wood and resin.
-Wood moulding will be much more expensive than MDF.
+The wood moulding will be much more expensive than MDF.

 However, MDF moulding should not be used in the kitchen or bathroom, as it can warp as a result of moisture buildup and humidity.
 Make sure to inspect the moulding that you do purchase for any splits or milling marks, as these will need to be sanded down before installation.